oktadev/okta-blog/_source/_posts/2022-07-20-express-prisma-tailwind.md

                                 td=log.calories
 ```

 As you saw before, this page is protected.
 Therefore, it requires that you have a user to access this page.
-The application will pull the user details and workout logs and reform them into a summary at the top of the page with a couple of tables of the logs based on the exercises the user has performed.
+The application will pull the user details and workout logs and form them into a summary at the top of the page with a couple of tables of the logs based on the exercises the user has performed.

 ### Create the CSS file using Tailwind CSS